Jump to:

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Thermodysregulation can arise early or late after spinal cord injury.
-Although it also can occur at any time after traumatic brain injury or brainstem damage, it tends to be more frequent during the early post-injury period.
-It is distinctly episodic.
+Thermodysregulation is episodic in nature and can arise immediately after or as a later consequence of spinal cord injury.
+Although it may occur at any time after traumatic brain injury or brainstem damage, it is particularly frequent in the early post-injury period.7,8

 Specific secondary or associated conditions and complications

-It arises from injury to the brainstem, but can also occur following brainstem hemorrhage, elevated pressure on the brainstem, and injury to select cortical areas (orbitofrontal, anterior temporal, and insula) that influence hypothalamic activity.
+Symptoms of PSH arise due to imbalance between excitatory and inhibitory central nervous system (CNS) pathways, manifesting with autonomic dysregulation.
+Damage to the brainstem and select cortical regions (orbitofrontal, anterior temporal, and insula) that influence hypothalamic activity has been implicated in the pathogenesis of PSH.
 Subcortical areas that may influence hypothalamic function are the amygdala, the periaqueductal gray matter, nucleus of tractus solitaries, and both the uvula and vermis of the cerebellum.
-Damage to these areas release control of vegetative function and results in dysregulation of autonomic balance.
+Damage to these areas release control of vegetative function and results in dysregulation of autonomic balance.11,12

-PAID occurs in up to one-third of patients in coma or vegetative state.
-It is more common in patients with severe TBI, but also is seen in patients with hydrocephalus and CNS infection.
-It is possible to have electrocardiographic changes, arrhythmias, increased intracranial pressure, hypohidrosis, and cool limbs.
+PSH occurs in up to one-third of patients in coma or vegetative state.
+PSH is most commonly seen in patients with severe TBI but can also occur in patients with hypoxic brain injury, hydrocephalus, tumor, and CNS infection.13 It is possible to have electrocardiographic changes, arrhythmias, increased intracranial pressure, hypohidrosis, and cool limbs.

 Essentials of Assessment